LeenMusaadd/TaskWise/README.md

 ## Steps
 ### **Account Management**
+1. **SignUp Page**:
-- **SignUp Page**: Allows new users to create an account by their name, email, and password.
+   - Allows new users to create an account by providing their name, email, and password.
+2. **Login Page**:
-- **Login Page**: Existing users can access their accounts by entering their credentials.
+   - Existing users can access their accounts by entering their credentials.
+3. **Forgot Password Page**:
-- **Forgot Password Page**: Sends an email to the user’s registered email address with instructions to reset their password.
+   - Sends an email to the user’s registered email address with instructions to reset their password.
+4. **Profile Page**:
-- **Profile Page**: Users can view and update their GPA.
+   - Users can view and update their GPA.

+### **Application Features**
 1. **Calendar Page**: Features a stack navigation structure, allowing users to seamlessly navigate to the Add Task page.
 2. **Task Page**: Users can input essential details for their reminders, including the title, description, and the date they want to be notified.
 3. **Courses Tab**: Features a stack navigation structure, showing users all old and current courses.
 Users can delete courses by swiping and add new ones via navigation.